memgraph/memgraph/ADRs/001_tantivy.md

 All known C++ libraries are not production-ready.
 Recent Rust libraries, in particular [Tantivy](https://github.com/quickwit-oss/tantivy), seem to provide much more features, it is production ready.
-The way how we’ll integrate Tantivy into the current Memgraph codebase is via [cxx](https://github.com/dtolnay/cxx). **We select Tantivy.**
+The way how we'll integrate Tantivy into the current Memgraph codebase is via [cxx](https://github.com/dtolnay/cxx). **We select Tantivy.**